BerniHiros/BernieHirosIT1025/Lab7/readme.md

 SVG is a text-based image format and uses mathematical structures to represent an image and is highly scalable.
 SVG is a vector image format, renders well at any size.
 Format is highly compressible and lightweight

 Object Oriented Programming (OOP)

+*object - sammy - Object are person, place, or thing *class - shark -  group of similar items called classes *inheritance - a specific type of shark - giving out most essential details *abstraction - swim(self) - includes property of another class *encapsulation - definition of a shark  - means hiding the code and data

 Unified Modeling Language (UML)